A global impact

 Staphylococcus aureus is increasingly resistant to antibiotics such as methicillin and vancomycin.

 Community-acquired or hospital-acquired infections (see HEALTHCARE-ASSOCIATED INFECTIONS) can affect any person at any age.
-Individuals at highest risk for these infections are those with impaired immune systems (like newborns, individuals receiving chemotherapy, HIV-infected people, and other persons with immune diseases) and those who have undergone invasive medical procedures (like complex surgery and placement of indwelling medical devices).
+Individuals at highest risk for these infections are those with impaired immune systems (like newborns, individuals receiving chemotherapy, HIV-infected people, and other persons with immune diseases) and those who have undergone invasive medical procedures (like complex surgery, cardiac operations, organ transplants and joint replacements, and placement of indwelling medical devices).

 Bloodstream infections are one of the most severe forms of infection and can be caused by a large number and variety of bacteria.
 They can emerge as a complication of other types of infection and rapidly turn into a medical emergency known as sepsis, a leading cause of death in the world.
-In Europe and the USA, bloodstream infections affect more people than cancer.
-In the USA alone, over 750,000 severe cases of sepsis occur every year, with an average annual cost of $16.7 billion.
+The 70th World Health Assembly adopted a resolution to address the growing burden of sepsis, with 31 million cases and 6 million deaths recorded annually.

 The growth of antibiotic resistance has increased the fatality rate of this syndrome.
 The majority of bloodstream infections originate from urinary tract infections or pneumonia.
 The rapid diagnosis of sepsis is crucial for starting an effective and timely antibiotic prescription.
 This urgent recognition of sepsis and its source, along with the proper supportive care and the correct choice of antibiotic therapy, are critical for decreasing the morbidity and mortality associated with this life-threatening condition.